alban-read/M1-MICRO-FORTH/dumbint.md

 The LOOP control statement in FORTH does confusing things.

-In this implentation the DO ..
-LOOP is designed to do what any reasonable person would expect it to do, before they used FORTH.
+In this program the DO ..
+LOOP is designed to do what a reasonable person would expect.

 Normal loop